 For occasional gas issues, it might be worth using an over-the-counter gas relief treatment.
 If gassiness is a regular occurrence, lifestyle and diet tweaks should be your first course of action.
 Quitting smoking, drinking without a straw, and eating more slowly will all decrease the amount of air you take in.

-While not socially acceptable, farting is a sign of a healthy digestive system, so you’re never going to be able to eliminate it completely.
-Though farting is normal, persistent, foul-smelling ones aren’t.
+While not always socially acceptable, farting is a sign of a healthy digestive system, so you’re never going to be able to eliminate it.
+Although farting is normal, persistent, foul-smelling ones aren’t.
 If you feel your gas is especially smelly or frequent, it could be signalling a health problem.
-Speak to a doctor to rule out any health concerns and explore treatment options.